-See Related: Best & Fun Things to do in Minneapolis, MN
+See Related: Best & Fun Things to Do in Minneapolis

 19) Visit the Mob Museum

 The Mob Museum, also known as the National Museum of Organized Crime and Law Enforcement, is a must-see attraction in Las Vegas.
-The museum offers an immersive experience of the world of organized crime, with exhibits on topics ranging from the history of the mob to famous Mafia trials.
+The museum offers an immersive experience of organized crime, with exhibits on topics ranging from the history of the mob to famous Mafia trials.

 Visitors can also learn about the law enforcement officials who have worked to bring down organized crime, as well as the victims of these crimes.
-The museum is located in downtown Las Vegas, and it is open daily from 9 am to 9 pm.
+The museum is located in downtown Las Vegas and is open daily from 9 am to 9 pm.

 Admission is $22 for adults, and there are discounts general for seniors, students, and military personnel.